secretuniversity/secret-counter-vuejs-box/app/tutorial/guide.md

 - imports the `Wallet` and `SecretNetworkClient` modules
 - defines the `secretjs` client variable that we'll use to establish a connection with our `localsecret` environment
-- defines the mnemonic for our `Wallet`
+- creates a _secret_ `Wallet` with the mnemonic that corresponds to one of the pre-defined [accounts](https://docs.scrt.network/secret-network-documentation/development/tools-and-libraries/local-secret#accounts) that `localsecret` comes with out of the box
 - sets up our secret box environment variables for the identifier, contract hash value, and the contract address

 > The _Simple Secret Counter_ frontend uses the settings published to `app/.env` to interact with the contract.